Characterizing and Modeling the GitHub Security Advisories Review Pipeline: RQ5--RQ7: Empirical Characterization of Review Pipeline

 \subsubsection{Definition}

-We define \textbf{time to review} as the interval between an advisory’s publish date and its review date (\texttt{github\_reviewed\_at}).
+We define \textbf{time to review} as the interval from an advisory’s publish date to its review date (\texttt{github\_reviewed\_at}).
 For advisories linked to a GRA, the publish date is taken from the GRA; otherwise, we use the GHSA \texttt{published\_at}.